Dr Sam Bonnett

 We are currently researching monitoring methods and strategies with partners on nature-based solutions to carbon and biodiversity loss by rewilding intensive agriculture land particularly lowland riparian peatlands for reducing GHG emissions, increasing carbon storage and biodiversity improvement.

-We are also investigating the potential for monitoring the sound of soil as a means to holistically assessing soil health and provide a human experience of soil life that could influence attitudes and behaviours to the environment.
+We are actively investigating the potential for monitoring the sound of soil as a means to holistically assessing soil health and provide a human experience of soil life that could influence attitudes and behaviours to the environment.

 Publications